marvinneugebauer/CS50-s-Introduction-to-Artificial-Intelligence-with-Python/Traffic/readme.md

 <li> If I changed the dropout from 0.5 to 0.3 for the best configuration, I received an accuracy of 0.9734 compared to 0.9735 for a dropout of 0.5.
 If I enlarged thedropout from 0.5 to 0.7, I observed a huge negative effect, so that the accuracy was only 0.0566.
 Last I added a new hidden layer with the following properties

-tf.keras.layers.Dense(128, activation="sigmoid")
+<li> tf.keras.layers.Dense(128, activation="sigmoid")
-tf.keras.layers.Dropout(0.5)
+<li> tf.keras.layers.Dropout(0.5)

-As a result I recieved an accuracy of 0.8810 compared to 0.9735, which I got for the best configuration.
+<li> As a result I recieved an accuracy of 0.8810 compared to 0.9735, which I got for the best configuration.
 </ul>